moyu-ENV/codeAndData/mangroveStormShiftingDamage/readMe.md

        - Coastal Slope
        - Distance to Coastline

+   - output_en.csv - outputs from the ensemble model.

 **R scripts:**
 - ensembleModeling.R - includes the code for developing the ensemble model, with performance evaluated using Leave-One-Out Cross-Validation (LOOCV).
 - stochasticEventGeneration.R - generates over 10,000 stochastic events based on the historical input dataset.
+- plot_figure1C and plot_figure1D - code for generating figure 1C and 1D in the paper.